AddJam/addjam/_drafts/2015-04-07-never-too-early.md

 ---
 author_id: 2
 title: Never too early to get Advice
-description: 'Stealth mode' is a load of rubbish.
+description: Stealth mode is a load of rubbish.
 It's never too early to get advice.
 Talk to everyone and anyone about your idea.
 tags:
   - Add Jam
   - Business